 The Phillips Collection's Internship program is open to full-time undergraduate students, full -time graduate students, and recent graduates.
 The purposes of the internship program is to offer students and recent graduates meaningful work, educational experiences, and real -life practice in their fields of acedemic study and /or interest.

-Duration: Eight continuous weeks and at least 16 to 20 hours per week is preferred.
+Duration: A minimum of 10 continuous weeks (12 weeks preferred) and at least 20 hours per week, required.
 Internship length and schedule may vary depending on the needs of the department.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their acedemic advisor for additional information.